 - Installing check valves to prevent floodwater from backing up in drains,

 - Installing storm shutters, impact windows, and a reinforced garage door.

 - The City responds to flood protection inquiries.
-If you have a question regarding flood, sewer or drainage problems, contact the City of Fort Lauderdale 24-Hour Customer Service Center at 954-828-8000.
+If you have a question regarding flood, sewer or drainage problems, contact the City of Fort Lauderdale 24-Hour Neighbor Service Center at 954-828-8000.

 Drainage System Maintenance